rhezab/smile/docs/contributing.md

-# Contributing to the documentation
+# :writing_hand: Contributing to the documentation

 This project takes a "docs first" approach by first planning the development in the documentation and then working on implementation.
 Thus, the place to start is by contributing to the docs.  **It's easy